Krailo-Labs/citadel-core/README.md

 # Citadel Core

-Autonomous Infrastructure Platform.
+Autonomous Infrastructure Representation.

-Citadel Core is a long-term engineering platform focused on autonomous infrastructure capable of observing, deciding and executing workloads across cloud, blockchain and future intelligent runtimes.
+Citadel Core is an autonomous infrastructure system for composing, representing and operating distributed execution environments.

-The project is built incrementally.
-Current work focuses on creating a production-grade execution foundation that later evolves into a fully autonomous infrastructure platform.

----
+Rather than focusing on individual technologies, Citadel Core provides a unified representation of infrastructure built from independent components.

+A complete system may combine cloud-native infrastructure, blockchain networks, databases, runtimes and future execution environments into one coherent operational model.

+## Current Focus

+- Autonomous Infrastructure
+- Distributed Systems
+- Cloud Native
+- Blockchain Infrastructure
+- Infrastructure Representation
+- Runtime Orchestration

 ## Vision

-Infrastructure should no longer be manually operated.
+Infrastructure should be described as systems rather than individual services.

-Citadel Core aims to transform infrastructure into an autonomous execution system capable of continuously observing state, making decisions and executing actions with minimal human intervention.

-Observe → Decide → Execute → Recover → Adapt

----

-## Current Focus

-- Autonomous blockchain infrastructure
-- Distributed execution
-- Cloud-native orchestration
-- Real-time indexing
-- Infrastructure automation

----

-## Philosophy

-Technology is not the product.

-Rust, Kubernetes, Talos, eBPF, Crossplane, WebAssembly and AI are implementation components serving one product:

-**Citadel Core.**

----

 ## Status